paulovcmedeiros/pyRobBot/README.md

 # pyRobBot: Talk and Chat with GPT LLMs

-An interface to OpenAI's [GPT large language models (LLMs)](https://platform.openai.com/docs/models) that implements:
+A python package that uses OpenAI's [GPT large language models (LLMs)](https://platform.openai.com/docs/models) to implement:
+* A fully configurable personal assistant that can speak and listen to you
-* A conventional chatbot that can be used either via web UI or terminal
+* An equally fully configurable text-based chatbot that can be used either via web UI or terminal
-* A personal assistant that can actually interact with you by voice

-The package is written in Python.
-The web chatbot UI is made with [Streamlit](https://streamlit.io).

-**See and try the [demo web app on Streamlit](https://pyrobbot.streamlit.app)!**

 ## Features
-- [x] Text to speech and speech to text (`rob voice`)
+- [x] Text to speech and speech to text
-  - Talk to the GPT assistant!
+  - Talk to the GPT assistant and the assistant will talk back to you!
-  - You can choose your preferred language (e.g., `rob voice --lang pt-br`)
+  - Choose your preferred language (e.g., `rob --lang pt-br`)
+  - Choose your preferred Text-to-Speech (TTS) engine
+    - [OpenAI Text-to-Speech](https://platform.openai.com/docs/guides/text-to-speech) (default): AI-generated *human-like* voice
+    - [Google TTS](https://cloud.google.com/text-to-speech) (`rob --tts google`): free at the time being, with decent quality

-- [x] Web UI
+- [x] Browser  UI (made with [Streamlit](https://pyrobbot.streamlit.app))
   - Add/remove conversations dynamically
   - Automatic/editable conversation summary title
+- [x] Terminal UI
+  - For a more "Wake up, Neo" experience
 - [x] Fully configurable
   - Support for multiple GPT LLMs
   - Control over the parameters passed to the OpenAI API, with (hopefully) sensible defaults